 Faced with a complete loss of water is a situation that many California communities are not familiar with.
 There is no protocol on what to do when the water completely dries up, and millions of people are left with dry wells and nothing coming out of the faucet.
 What will happen to the residents, the businesses?
 The simple fact is nothing can live without water.
 Water is life essential for communities and their residents to survive and thrive.

-The New York Times once described the now desolate area in California the “food basket” of America which my friend at Gemini and the Bear actually contributed to.
+The New York Times once described the now desolate area in California the “food basket” of America which my friend who does junk removal in Roswell actually contributed to.
 Eating a healthy salad in mid-winter will be a thing of the past in parts of the country that freeze over during cold months.
 The price of a salad will increase as the ingredients will be difficult to find if these communities dry up and stop producing produce.

 Some Communities Find Solutions